uhub/awesome-actionscript-sorted/README.md

 * [sangupta/as3extensions](https://github.com/sangupta/as3extensions) - Extension classes for ActionScript
 * [rkn14/as3-bvh-parser](https://github.com/rkn14/as3-bvh-parser) - an actionscript 3 parser for BVH files
 * [ReDrUm/AS3-Classes](https://github.com/ReDrUm/AS3-Classes) - Actionscript 3.0 Classes to use with Flash and/or Flex
+* [OutOfTheVoid/AS3-8-bit-VM](https://github.com/OutOfTheVoid/AS3-8-bit-VM) - An eight bit virtual machine written in actionscript
 * [OpenSecurityResearch/flash-xdomain-xploit](https://github.com/OpenSecurityResearch/flash-xdomain-xploit) - ActionScript Proof of Concept to perform cross-domain reads
 * [nulab/asclip](https://github.com/nulab/asclip) - ActionScript library for clipboard copy
 * [mondain/BroadcasterFreeAS](https://github.com/mondain/BroadcasterFreeAS) - Actionscript based broadcast application for Android